-The University is a member of the Southern Association of Colleges and Schools and the American Association of Colleges for Teacher Education.
+Atlanta University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
 Programs in the professional schools are accredited by:

 American Library Association

 Council on Social Work Education

-American Assembly of Collegiate Schools of Business National Council for Accreditation of Teacher
+American Assembly of Collegiate Schools of Business

-Education.
+National Council for Accreditation of Teacher

+Education

+CATALOG POLICIES

-CATALOG POLICIES This catalog is not an irrevocable contract.
+This catalog is not an irrevocable contract.
 While the provisions of this catalog will ordinarily be applied as stated, the Atlanta University reserves the right to change any provision, including but not limited to academic requirements for graduation, without actual notice to individual students.
 Information on changes made by the University will be available in the Office of the Registrar.
 Changes made by a school or department will be available in the appropriate dean's office.

 Every student is responsible for the proper completion of his/her academic program, for familiarity with the University Catalog, for maintaining the grade point average required, and for meeting all other degree requirements.
 It is especially important that each student note that it is the individual student's responsibility to keep apprised of current graduation requirements for his/her particular degree program.